merondun/puzzler/README.md

 > The script gave a warning: HapHiC for Fungus with 14 chrs failed, trying: 10

 If HapHic does not succeed with the specified chromosome numbers, it will re-run it with +/- 4 chromsomes.
 If you specified n = 14 chromosomes, `puzzler` will re-run HapHic with 10 - 18 chromoomes.
-If all of those fail, it will run scaffolding with YAHS instead.
+If all of those fail, it will run scaffolding with YAHS instead. **Please ensure that the script is entirely finished running and isn't continuing attempts with HapHiC +/- 4 chrs before resubmitting it!
+Strange errors may occur if you submit the sample $sample simultaneously**.

 <!-- TOC --><a name="outputs"></a>
 ## Outputs